 AMCAS does not release letter information until after your academic record has been verified in their office.
 Your letters should appear on your BUSM supplemental application within 24-48 hours of AMCAS verifying your initial application.
 If your initial application has been verified and you still do not see your letters, please go back to your AMCAS application and double check that your letters have been assigned to BUSM in the letters section.
 If they are assigned to our school, please go back to the AMCAS Main Menu and hit the Submit button again.
 This will trigger AMCAS to send us your letter information.

 I can view my MCAT scores on the AMCAS website, but not in MyApplication.
 Why are my scores not listed?

 AMCAS does not release MCAT scores to individual schools until after the academic record has been verified in their office.
 As a result, you may see your MCAT scores on the AMCAS site, but not in MyApplication.
 You need not be concerned about this, as the scores will be added to your database within 24-48 hours of their release from AMCAS.

 I plan to retake the MCAT.
 Can I defer review of my application until after the new scores are released?

 Yes, you can.
-However, you must notify us by selecting the defer option in Section IV.
-MCAT Status in MyApplication.
+However, you must notify us by selecting the defer option in the MCAT Status in MyApplication.
 If you do not use this question, your application will go into review once the new scores are released and we have determined that all other required materials are present.
 If you do not notify us that you are retaking the MCAT, we will process your application with your current MCAT scores.

 I have paid my application fee, but my status still says incomplete/not submitted.
 What happened?

 Please note that payment of the application fee does not constitute submission of the secondary application.
-Please go back to Section IX.
-Submit Supplemental Application.
+Please go back to Submit Supplemental Application.
 Please make sure that you have clicked the Submit button on this page.